prashal/prashal.github.io/_posts/2018-04-28-software-projects.markdown

 hidden: true
 tags: [Prasanta, Details, projects, software]
 ---
-As a part of timepass and my hobby, I have written some codes.
-I am more like windows guy.
-So most of my projects are for windows using Visual C++ as compiler.
+I believe that without a GUI, all program become boring.
+Hence I tried to write some programs with GUI ofcourse using Visual C++ as compiler.

 ## Windows Application using VC++ 2010 Express